FAS Women's Super League

 The FAS Women's Super League is one of women's football leagues in Malaysia.
 Established in 2021, it is run by the Football Association of Selangor and features 16 teams.
 The Super League was created to provide a safe football atmosphere for women, in addition to being a platform to promote the amateur women's football scene in Selangor.
 Negeri Sembilan was the inaugural champion by winning the league in 2021–22, while MBSJ FC won the league in the 2023, 2024 and 2025 season.
+The current champion is Selangor.

 Competition format

 The Super League format has undergone significant changes since its inception, primarily due to increase in the number of participats.
-As of the 2025 season, there are 16 teams drawn in 2 groups of 8.
-During the course of a season, each team plays the others once at the centralised venue of MPAJ Stadium.
-The top eight teams advance to the play-offs, while the bottom eight advance to the FAS Women's Confederations Cup.
+As of the 2026 season, there are 13 teams drawn in 2 groups of 7 and 6.
+During the course of a season, each team plays the others once at the centralised venue of MBSJ Arena.
+The top eight teams advance to the play-offs, while the other five teams advance to the FAS Women's Confederations Cup.
 Teams are ranked by total points, then goal difference and goals scored.
 If still equal, teams are deemed to occupy the same position.
 The top eight teams start in the quarter-final round, with the team having the highest points in the group stage receiving the highest seed in the draw.
 The team that wins the play-off final will be crowned the Super League champion.
-Super League matches are composed of two 30-minute halves.
+Super League matches are composed of two 35-minute halves.
 Teams enter the Super League by invitation of the Football Association of Selangor.